vismbs/Record-Works/CProjects/Markdown/Master.md

 2. FEMALE
 3. TRANSGENDER
 1
-Enter the name of student 2: Vishal
+Enter the name of student 2: Nitin
 Enter the roll number of the student: 2

-Enter the marks of Vishal:
+Enter the marks of Nitin:
 Enter the marks of subject 1: 80
 Enter the marks of subject 2: 90
 Enter the marks of subject 3: 90